 Expense categories listed below are provided for reference purposes and are not all inclusive.

-Select the expense category name for guidance on when the expense may or may not be allowable on a state or federally funded project, as well as documentation that may be necessary to support the cost.
+The following categories provide guidance on when the expense may or may not be allowable on a state or federally funded project, as well as documentation that may be necessary to support the cost.

 Costs that are typically unallowable may only be charged to your project account when specifically approved by the awarding agency in the award budget or correspondence from the grants officer.